Summarize The Relationship Between Proteins And Genes

 The Future of Gene-Protein Research

-Some of the key areas of research include:
+Some key areas of ongoing research include:

 Conclusion